-PHILADELPHIA – The Department of Homeland Security, Federal Emergency Management Agency (FEMA) will evaluate a Biennial Emergency Preparedness Exercise at the Three Mile Island Nuclear Generating Station.
-The exercise will occur during the week of April 10th, 2017 to assess the ability of the Commonwealth of Pennsylvania to respond to an emergency at the nuclear facility.
+The Department of Homeland Security, Federal Emergency Management Agency will evaluate a biennial emergency preparedness exercise at the Limerick Generating Station in Pottstown, Pennsylvania.
+The exercise will take place November 19, 2019 to test the ability of the Commonwealth of Pennsylvania to respond to an emergency at the nuclear facility.

-“These drills are held every other year to evaluate government’s ability to protect public health and safety,” said MaryAnn Tierney, Regional Administrator for FEMA Region III.
-“We will assess state and local emergency response capabilities within the 10-mile Emergency Planning Zone as well as the adjacent support jurisdictions within the Commonwealth of Pennsylvania.”
+“These drills are held every other year to evaluate government’s ability to protect public health and safety,” said MaryAnn Tierney, FEMA Region III Regional Administrator.
+“We will assess state and local emergency response capabilities within the 10-mile Emergency Planning Zone of the nuclear facility, as well as adjacent support jurisdictions within the Commonwealth of Pennsylvania.”

-FEMA will present preliminary findings of the exercise in a public meeting at 10:00 a.m. on April 14th, 2017, at the Sheraton Harrisburg Hershey Hotel, 4650 Lindle Road, Harrisburg, PA 17111.
-Planned speakers include representatives from FEMA, NRC, and the Commonwealth of Pennsylvania.
+FEMA will present preliminary findings of the exercise in a public meeting at 10 a.m.
+Friday, November 22, 2019, at the Courtyard by Marriott Philadelphia Valley Forge/Collegeville, 600 Campus Dr, Collegeville, PA 19426.
+Scheduled speakers include representatives from FEMA, NRC and the Commonwealth of Pennsylvania.

 At the public meeting, FEMA may request that questions or comments be submitted in writing for review and response.
 Written comments may also be submitted after the meeting by emailing FEMAR3NewsDesk@fema.dhs.gov or by mail to: